-Take this example: A personal loan of $25,000 over 5 years at 6% interest will have you pay around $4,000 in interest by the end of your loan.
+Take this example: A personal loan of $25,000 over five years at 6% interest will have you paying around $4,000 in interest by the end of your loan.
 That same loan and timeframe with a 6% interest rate will charge you around $5,400 in interest.
-That’s over a $1000 difference per one percent of interest rate!
+That’s over a $1000 difference per one percent interest rate.

 These numbers could be much higher depending on the amount and time frame of the personal loan.
-Use a free loan interest calculator to know what you will be paying in interest before confirming the personal loan, and only take it out if you can afford the repayments, interest included.
+Before you agree to the personal loan, use a free loan interest calculator to determine how much you will have to pay in interest.
+Only take it out if you can afford the repayments, interest included.

-The interest rate and your loan repayment are not the only charges your lender may include in their personal loan.
-Look out for and ask about things like a processing fee, which is completed while applying for certain loans.
+The interest rate and your loan repayment are not the only charges your lender may include in your personal loan.
+Look out for and ask about things like a processing fee completed while applying for certain loans.
 Some of these are non-refundable, even if you are denied the loan, so make sure to read the fine print.

 Another possible fee is the prepayment fee.
 This is incurred when a borrower chooses to pay off the loan before the agreed-upon date.

-Finally, there are also late payment fees which are only incurred should you fail to make your monthly payment by the due date.
+Finally, there are also late payment fees, which are only incurred if you fail to make your monthly payment by the due date.

-Make sure this limit doesn’t leave you at a balance of $0, as other emergencies may always arise.
+Ensure this limit doesn’t leave you with a balance of $0, as other emergencies may always arise.
 Account for possible changes in your income, such as unpaid holidays or vacation days.

 Once you know how much you can afford to pay back per month, determine how long you are willing to do so.
 Repaying a loan affects both your credit score and your overall financial health.

-Do you expect any other future expenses which may get in the way of your monthly payments?
+Do you expect any other future expenses that may get in the way of your monthly payments?
 Have you accounted for accrued interest and fees?
-Remember that some personal loans charge a fee if you plan to pay off the loan early.
+Remember that some personal loans charge a fee if you plan to repay the loan early.

 Set your boundaries and only take out a personal loan that respects them.